marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 <partial name="_BasketList" for="@items" />
 ```

-This @items attribute will now be passed to the new BasketListViewComponent through an items parameter
+This `@items` attribute will now be passed to the new `BasketListViewComponent` through an items parameter
-in the Invoke method of the BasketListViewComponent class, and it is then passed as a model
+in the `Invoke()` method of the `BasketListViewComponent` class, and it is then passed as a model
-for the Default markup file:
+for the `Default` markup file:

-C:\Users\marce\Documents\GitHub\RoadToMicroservices\Part 02\MVC\ViewComponents\BasketListViewComponent.cs

 ```csharp
 public class BasketListViewComponent : ViewComponent